jgbaldwinbrown/ppipe/Readme.md

 implementing them the same way that the Unix operating system does: make a small shared memory space, use atomic locking to prevent multiple simultaneous reads and writes, then hook readers and writers up to it so they can pass data to each other.
-Unlike Unix pipes, which can only have one reader or writer, each of which must be a full process, a within-process pipe system can have a lightweight thread for each reader and writer, and can have multiple readers and multiple writers per pipe without conflict.
+Unlike Unix pipes, which can only have one reader or writer, a within-process pipe system can have a lightweight thread for each reader and writer, and can have multiple readers and multiple writers per pipe without conflict.
 This allows for straightforward implementation of serial concurrency or parallelization.

 ## Installation